Get started with information extraction in Microsoft Foundry

 https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdfto download contoso-invoice-1.pdf . -

-Use the Browse for files link to upload the contoso-invoice-1.pdf document you just downloaded.
+Back in the Content Understanding playground in the Foundry portal, use the Browse for files link to upload the contoso-invoice-1.pdf document you just downloaded.
 Select Run analysis and review the results.
 Notice that not only is the text rendered, but its layout is captured, and the fields are organized into cohesive categories.

 -